 Residency can be challenging for a number of reasons, ranging from its time-intensive nature to the emotional burden of caring for incredibly ill patients.
 While resident-to-resident support and a strong intra-program camaraderie are arguably the best means of promoting wellness at work, there also need to be formal mechanisms to help residents process and cope with stressful and difficult parts of our job.

-Completely peer-led, our Gold Lunch program provides a true safe space to reflect and discuss your experiences during residency, where residents can share with each other the successes and challenges of training.
+Completely peer-led, our Gold Lunch program provides a true safe space to reflect and discuss experiences during residency.
+Residents can share the successes and challenges of training with their co-residents.
 The Gold Lunch program brings innovation and education together to optimize residents’ professional well-being and satisfaction.

-Prompted by the extraordinary challenges posed by training during a pandemic, the Internal Medicine Residency Program has worked with Columbia’s psychiatry faculty to offer program-wide, individual, one-on-one, opt-out check-ins with psychiatrists.
-Residents are scheduled for a confidential session with a psychiatrist and may use this time however they wish.
-Based on their needs, residents may use their check-in as an opportunity to link to longer term mental health care through the House Staff Mental Health Service.
+Prompted by the extraordinary challenges posed by training during a pandemic, the Internal Medicine Residency Program has worked with Columbia’s psychiatry faculty to offer individual, one-on-one, check-ins for each and every resident.
+These psychiatry appointments are made for every resident as a default, and residents have the option of opting out by emailing the psychiatrist directly.
+Residents are scheduled for two confidential sessions with a psychiatrist and may use this time however they wish.
+Based on their needs, residents may link to longer term mental health care through the House Staff Mental Health Service.

 The House Staff Mental Health Service (HSMHS) is a referral service offering confidential access to mental health care.
 Overseen and administered by two faculty psychiatrists, HSMHS is available to all residents and provides individualized referrals to experienced psychiatrists who are part of the program’s network.
-Residents are eligible for up to eight sessions at no cost with their psychiatrist and have the option to continue longer term therapy.
+Residents are eligible for up to eight sessions per year at no cost and have the option to continue longer term therapy.

-Our program is proud to support residents through anticipated and unanticipated life experiences through our progressive residency leave policy.
-Our comprehensive leave policy covers bereavement leave, caregiver leave, medical leave, and parental leave to both birth and non-birth parents.
+Our program is proud to support residents through anticipated and unanticipated life experiences through our very progressive and newly updated residency leave policy.
+Our comprehensive leave policy covers all types of leave (such as, bereavement leave, caregiver leave, medical leave, and parental leave) and provides equal time at home to everyone including to both birth and non-birth parents.
+Upto 8 weeks of at home are available to all categorical residents without need to extend their training and in addition to the annual 4 weeks of vacation.
 We also recognize that no two situations or residents are the same, and therefore work with each resident to individualize their leave plan, including attention to additional support for their transition to return to clinical duties.

-Our residents enjoy daily breakfasts and lunches from some of our favorite neighborhood restaurants including classic New York bagels, hot oatmeal, and a varied selection of eclectic cuisine.
-In addition, all residents are provided monthly stipends of $100 to spend at our hospital cafeteria or lobby Starbucks cafe.
-Our residents also are often able to take advantage of specials for local gym memberships including our hospital gym, Equinox, and heavily discounted social outings including New York Yankees baseball games, art museums, and Broadway shows.
+Our residents enjoy daily breakfasts and lunches from some of our favorite neighborhood restaurants including classic New York bagels and a varied selection of eclectic cuisines (some favorites are Taco Tuesday and Indian food).
+In addition to breakfast and lunch everyday, all residents are provided monthly stipends of $100 to spend at our hospital cafeteria or lobby Starbucks cafe.